ggjulio/philosophers/README.md

 It is mitigated by the sleeping time.
 However, when the sleeping time is too low.
 Philosophers can go out of sync more often, causing some philosophers to starve and die.

-Also using a sleeping time of 0 is an undetermined behaviour.
+Also using a sleeping time of 0 is an undefined behaviour.
 It relies on the OS implementation.
 Most of OS just ignore `usleep(0)`, causing your thread/process to continue.
 Leaving very few chances for other threads/processes to gain access to the ressource.
 (In other words, philo eat two times in a row...)